Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Analysis

 \section{Analysis}

 We use the Fisher information approach to compare the constraining power of our different summary statistics.
-In doing so, we are assuming that our summary statistics are Gaussian distributed, which we test and confirm in Appendix \ref{app:gauss}.
+In doing so, we assume that our summary statistics are Gaussian-distributed, which we test and confirm in Appendix \ref{app:gauss}.
 To fairly compare different summary statistics, we compress them with a novel learned binning approach.
 This approach compresses the statistics to a set number of bins while maximizing the determinant of the Fisher matrix.